 - some 30 days of swotting up after that

 - excellent SAFe® materials available after certification

 Is the SAFe exam cumbersome?
 I took it during my holiday from a hotel room.
 But you need a dependable internet connection…

 SAFe vs. non-SAFe management

 Before its birth in 2011, SAFe’s predecessors were mainly classic management methodologies.
-The majority of them inert, aimed at creating documentation, following a long-term plan, etc. Risk management is notably lean, sewn into processes and efficient in SAFe® compared to those older methodologies.
+The majority of them are inert, aimed at creating documentation, following a long-term plan, etc. Risk management is notably lean, sewn into processes, and efficient in SAFe® compared to those older methodologies.